Siler City, North Carolina: 2010 census

+Income and poverty

 For the period 2009–13, the estimated median annual income for a household in the town was $30,676, and the median income for a family was $34,838.
 Male full-time workers had a median income of $27,732 versus $24,877 for females.
 The per capita income for the town was $14,234.
 About 15.5% of families and 22.2% of the population were below the poverty line, including 34.4% of those under age 18 and 7.9% of those age 65 or over.

 Government and infrastructure

 The North Carolina Department of Public Safety (formerly the North Carolina Department of Juvenile Justice and Delinquency Prevention) operates the Chatham Youth Development Center juvenile correctional facility in the Central Carolina Business Park in Siler City.
 The facility, which opened in 2008, serves both boys and girls.

 Education

 Siler City is part of the Chatham County Public Schools District, with Jordan-Matthews High School, One Academy, Chatham Early College, Chatham Middle School, Siler City Elementary School and Virginia Cross Elementary School serving the town.
 Chatham Charter High School is also located in Siler City, as well as Chatham Charter School.